Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-06-choosing-a-tool-for-blogging.md

 theme: "minima"
 ```

 Now, about those requirements!
+By setting my repository to be “public”, the website is viewable on the open internet.
+And the `index.md` serves as a home page for the blog.

 > **&#9745; Requirement:** The blog needs to be accessible to my instructor.
-By setting my repository to be “public”, the website is viewable on the open internet.

 > **&#9745; Requirement:** The blog needs to have a landing page.
-My prototype has an index.md that serves as a home page for the blog.

 That’s a nice start, but it’s not much of a blog without posts!

 ## Creating a blog post

-I quickly realised that blogging really is baked into Jekyll, because all I needed to do to post my first blog was create a directory called `_posts` and add a new file to it called `2024-02-06-choosing-a-tool-for-blogging.md`.
+At this point it became clear just how much blogging is baked into Jekyll, because all I needed to do to post my first blog was create a directory called `_posts` and add a new file to it called `2024-02-06-choosing-a-tool-for-blogging.md`.
 This filename format is important for Jekyll to recognise the file as a post.
 More details [here](https://jekyllrb.com/docs/posts/).

-###### Blog root directory:
+##### Blog root directory:
 ```
 sterling-cooper.github.io
 ├── _posts